z4kn4fein/sendstorm/README.md

 ```c#
 messagePublisher.Broadcast<FooMessage>(new FooMessage());
 ```
-You are also able to unsubscribe if you don't want to recieve messages anymore.
+You are also able to unsubscribe if you don't want to receive messages anymore.
 ```c#
 messagePublisher.UnSubscribe<FooMessage>(foo);
 ```
 ####Filters
-If you want to recieve the messages conditionally you can specify a filter for your subscription which's parameter will be the message object.
+If you want to receive the messages conditionally you can specify a filter for your subscription which's parameter will be the message object.
 ```c#
 messagePublisher.Subscribe<FooMessage>(new Foo(), fooMessage => false);
 ```
 > This sample above will completely prevent the **Foo** object from recieving any **FooMessage**, in a real scenario here you can check against some props of the message object, or if you subscribe inside your subscriber object you can check the state of it.

 ####Execution target
-You can also specify where you want the **MessagePublisher** delegate your message recieve invokations.
+You can also specify where you want the **MessagePublisher** delegate your message receive invokations.
 ```c#
 messagePublisher.Subscribe<FooMessage>(new Foo(), fooMessage => false,
 	ExecutionTarget.BackgroundThread);
 ```
 Available options are:

- - BroadcastThread (it'll delegate the recieve call to the thread from where the broadcast was called)
+ - BroadcastThread (it'll delegate the receive call to the thread from where the broadcast was called)
- - BackgroundThread (it'll create a task and will let the ThreadPool schedule the execution of the recieve call)
+ - BackgroundThread (it'll create a task and will let the ThreadPool schedule the execution of the receive call)
- - UiThread (it'll delegate the recieve call to the UI thread through its SynchronizationContext)
+ - UiThread (it'll delegate the receive call to the UI thread through its SynchronizationContext)

 > The UI thread option only works when the **MessagePublisher** is able to collect a valid SynchronizationContext object for delegating calls to the UI thread.
 To achieve this you have to instantiate it on the UI thread.